-The company’s roots trace back to when he was a co-founder of Peel-Elder Limited.
-In 1959, Peel Village Developments Limited becoming a wholly owned subsidiary of Elder Mines and became Peel Elder Developments Limited, an owner of a 400 acre $100 Million industrial and residential development.
-The initial development consisted of 400 acres of farm fields in Brampton located just north of Steeles Avenue and Highway 10.
+The company’s roots trace back to when Charles F. Watson, visionary co-founder of Peel-Elder Limited.
+In 1959, Peel Village Developments Limited merged with Elder Mines and became Peel Elder Developments Limited, an owner of a 400 acre $100 Million industrial and residential development in Brampton located just north of Steeles Avenue and Highway 10.

-Peel Village, Brampton was the first-ever entirely planned community, which included industrial, commercial and residential development which spanned over 1,100 acres.
-It consisted of 5,000 houses, seven schools, churches, shopping malls, and a high rise apartment building.
+Peel Village, Brampton was the first-ever master planned community, which included industrial, commercial and residential development which ultimately spanned over 1,100 acres.
+It consisted of 5,000 houses, seven schools, churches, shopping malls, and a high-rise apartment building.
 The American Motors Company, Benson & Hedges and other blue chip firms housed operations within this community providing over four thousand jobs.

-In 1973, due to health reasons he resigned from his positions of Officer and Director of approximately 40 publicly traded companies listed on the American Stock Exchange, Toronto Stock Exchange and the former Canadian Stock Exchange.
-They included Peel-Elder Limited, Canadian Goldale, Tokar, Marriott Hotels, the predecessor to Cara Foods and Ontario Trust which was the predecessor to Canada Trust.
+In 1973, due to health reasons he resigned from his positions of Officer and Director of approximately forty publicly traded companies listed on the American and Toronto Stock Exchanges.
+They included Peel-Elder Limited, Canadian Goldale, Tokar, Marriott Hotels, Cara Food Company and Ontario Trust, now TD Canada Trust.

-Following his brief retirement from corporate life, Charlie’s love for real estate development led him to Southern Florida where he exclusively developed waterfront properties in Palm Beach County, Marco Island and Boca Raton.
-Beginning in 1977, Charlie and daughter Shirley purchased 6 acres of oceanfront/intracoastal front property on Millionaire’s Mile in Hillsboro Beach.
-It was here that Charlie introduced a revolutionary oceanfront ownership structure which allowed owners to purchase large single family homes on the water, as opposed to a small condo.
+Following his brief retirement, Charlie’s love for real estate development led him to South Florida where he developed exclusive waterfront properties in Palm Beach County, Marco Island and Boca Raton.
+Beginning in 1977, Charlie and daughter Shirley purchased 6 acres of oceanfront-intracoastal front property on Millionaire’s Mile in Hillsboro Beach.
+It was here that Charlie introduced a revolutionary oceanfront ownership structure which allowed owners to purchase large single-family homes on the water, as opposed to a small condo.
 The development, which he named Hillsboro Beach and Yacht Villas was so well received that the concept was soon duplicated by other developers in Southern Florida.
 It was at this time that Shirley became very involved with the Watson developments throughout Florida and transitioned into the President’s role.